Obituaries for the week of October 18, 2017

 She is survived by her mother, Nell T. Thomas of Atmore, AL and her sister, Teri Transou Turner of Rocky Mount, North Carolina.

-Funeral services will be Monday, October 16, 2017 at 2:00 PM at the First Baptist Church of Atmore with Rev. Arnold Hendrix officiating.
+Funeral services were held Monday, October 16, 2017 at 2:00 PM at the First Baptist Church of Atmore with Rev. Arnold Hendrix officiating.

-Visitation will be Sunday, October 15, 2017 from 6 to 8 PM at the Petty-Eastside Chapel Funeral Home.
+Visitation was Sunday, October 15, 2017 from 6 to 8 PM at the Petty-Eastside Chapel Funeral Home.

 Petty-Eastside Chapel Funeral Homes, LLC in charge of all arrangements, Atmore, Alabama.